Create and Manage a Remote Partition (Analysis Services)

 Specify valid server names for cube deployment (in SSDT)

-On the master server: In Solution Explorer, right-click the solution name and select Properties.
-In the Properties dialog box, click Configuration Properties, then click Deployment, and then click Server and set the master server's name.
+On the primary server: In Solution Explorer, right-click the solution name and select Properties.
+In the Properties dialog box, click Configuration Properties, then click Deployment, and then click Server and set the primary server's name.

-On the subordinate server: In Solution Explorer, right-click the solution name and select Properties.
-In the Properties dialog box, click Configuration Properties, then click Deployment, and then click Server and set the subordinate server's name.
+On the secondary server: In Solution Explorer, right-click the solution name and select Properties.
+In the Properties dialog box, click Configuration Properties, then click Deployment, and then click Server and set the secondary server's name.

 Create and deploy a secondary database (in SSDT)

-On the subordinate server: Create a new Analysis Services project for the storage database.
+On the secondary server: Create a new Analysis Services project for the storage database.

-On the subordinate server: In Solution Explorer, create a new data source pointing to the cube database, db-master.
+On the secondary server: In Solution Explorer, create a new data source pointing to the cube database, db-master.
 Use the provider Native OLE DB\Microsoft OLE DB Provider for Analysis Services 11.0.

 Enable features (in SSMS)

-On the subordinate server: In SQL Server Management Studio, right-click your connected Analysis Services instance in Object Explorer and select Properties.
+On the secondary server: In SQL Server Management Studio, right-click your connected SQL Server Analysis Services instance in Object Explorer and select Properties.
 Set both Feature\LinkToOtherInstanceEnabled and Feature\LinkFromOtherInstanceEnabled to True.

-On the subordinate server: Restart the server by right-clicking the server name in Object Explorer and selecting Restart.
+On the secondary server: Restart the server by right-clicking the server name in Object Explorer and selecting Restart.

-On the master server: In SQL Server Management Studio, right-click your connected Analysis Services instance in Object Explorer and select Properties.
+On the primary server: In SQL Server Management Studio, right-click your connected SQL Server Analysis Services instance in Object Explorer and select Properties.
 Set both Feature\LinkToOtherInstanceEnabled and Feature\LinkFromOtherInstanceEnabled to True.

-On the master server: To restart the server, right-click the server name in Object Explorer and select Restart.
+On the primary server: To restart the server, right-click the server name in Object Explorer and select Restart.

 Set the MasterDataSourceID database property on the remote server (in SSMS)